 Tainá Siman obtained a Master’s degree in International Relations from the State University of Rio de Janeiro, with a thesis that explored how multilevel governance is present in Mercosur.
 Her previous experiences included a semester of academic mobility at Universitat Autónoma de Barcelona during her Bachelor studies at Pontifical Catholic University of Minas Gerais; a scientific initiation scholarship on the free trade agreement between COMESA-SADC-EAC, and a volunteer internship at the Social Institute of Mercosur.

-Her main research lines include comparative regionalism, institutional design, insertion of non-state actors on decision-making in regional integration organizations (RIOs), Paradiplomacy, policy transfer within or between regions and governance.
-At the moment, her work is focused on tools for democracy promotion (or sanction) in the institutional design of regional organisations, as well as resilience techniques in times of crisis.
+Her main research lines included comparative regionalism, institutional design, insertion of non-state actors on decision-making in regional integration organizations (RIOs), Paradiplomacy, policy transfer within or between regions and governance.
+Her work was focused on tools for democracy promotion (or sanction) in the institutional design of regional organisations, as well as resilience techniques in times of crisis.

 At UNU-CRIS, Tainá was supervised by Frank Mattheis during a period of 6 months, in the cluster Regions and Cities Governance Lab (Re-LAB) working on themes of comparative regionalism.
 She is also a member of GRIDALE (Grupo de Reflexión sobre Integración y Desarollo em América Latina y Europa) and the Regionalism Observatory.